annika-philipp/react-redux-boilerplate/README.md

 # Annika's react-redux-boilerplate

 This is a boilerplate for starting new tdd projects using React, Redux Webpack, Babel on an Express server.
-Test folder is set up with two basic tests for App.jsx
+Test folder is set up with two basic tests for App.jsx.

 No actions/reducers written yet - apart from a basic combineReducers set up in client/reducers/index.js

 # Setup